Facebook owner faces EU ban on targeted advertising, Norway says

-The ban on such advertising, which targets users by harvesting their data, is a setback for U.S. tech giant Meta Platforms, the owner of the two social media services, which has opposed efforts by Norway's Datatilsynet to curb the practice.
+The ban on such advertising, which targets users by harvesting their data, is a setback for U.S. tech giant Meta Platforms (META.O), the owner of the two social media services, which has opposed efforts by Norway's Datatilsynet to curb the practice.

 "We are very pleased that the European Data Protection Board agrees with Datatilsynet's assessment and extends our ban.
 The aim is that citizens across Europe will have better privacy," the head of the Norwegian data regulator, Line Coll, said in a statement.